cyberbotics/webots-doc/reference/proto-design-guidelines.md

 Bounding objects are used for collision detection.
 If you believe that an object won't collide with anything, it is convenient to be able to turn off collision detection to save computation time.
-Providing a PROTO node with a `enableBoundingObject` boolean field deserves this purpose.
+Providing a PROTO with a `enableBoundingObject` boolean field deserves this purpose.
 For example, in a scenario where a small robot is running on a table top in a living room, all the objects outside of the range of the robot, like the sofa, chairs, chandelier, TV set, etc. will never collide with the robot and hence could have their collision detection disabled.
 However, in some other scenarios, we want that the robot can collide with a chair, because the robot is running on the floor.
 Therefore such objects should have a `enableBoundingObject` field exposed to allow the users to decide whether they want to enable collision detection, depending on the specific simulation scenario.